pwcneha/Reliability-Enhanced-Diffusion-Map-Fusion-for-Precise-Potato-Disease-Image-Classification/README.md

 Research code accompanying the manuscript:

+## 📄 Associated Publication

+This repository contains the official implementation of the manuscript:

 **Reliability-Enhanced Diffusion-Map Fusion for Precise Potato Disease Image Classification**
-(Submitted to *The Visual Computer*)
+(*Submitted to The Visual Computer*)

-This repository contains the **official implementation** of the Budget-Gated Fusion (BGF) framework proposed in the manuscript.

-The code is **permanently archived on Zenodo** and can be cited using the following DOI:
+The code is permanently archived on Zenodo and can be cited using the following DOI:
 👉 https://doi.org/10.5281/zenodo.18045279

 If you use this code, please cite the corresponding manuscript.